Seeed-Studio/Seeed_Arduino_Sketchbook/examples/WioTerminal_TinyML_4_Weather_Prediction/README.md

 # TinyML Course 4 IoT Weather Prediction (TensorFlow Micro)

+To run test on static data you will need sufficiently new version of Tensorflow Lite for Microcontrollers.
+Read on how to get it in [Seeed Wiki](https://wiki.seeedstudio.com/Wio-Terminal-TinyML-TFLM-1/#install-the-arduino-tensorflow-lite-library).

 To run LVGL example you need:

 1) Install WiFi libraries as specified [here](https://wiki.seeedstudio.com/Wio-Terminal-Network-Overview/).
 Before flashing RTL8720 firmware, check if you already have latest version by uploading the following code